basedhound/API-CRUD-Test/front/README.md

 ## Installation ##
 Clone this repo, and run `npm install` from within the project directory.
 ## Using the app ##
-Run `npm start` from within the project directory.
+Run `npm start` from within the back-end directory.

+If "npm start" doesn't work, try updating the dependencies in "package.json"

+Then, run `npm start` from within the back-end directory again.

 Choose the port your API is running on, and click TEST ROUTES to test your API.
 ## Schema ##